Ria-Rao/RAG-Based-Document-Chatbot/README.md

-# RAG-Based-Document-Chatbot

-This project is a lightweight Retrieval-Augmented Generation (RAG) chatbot that allows users to query a PDF document using natural language.
-It leverages FAISS for semantic similarity search, Sentence Transformers for generating text embeddings, and Streamlit for an interactive frontend interface.
+# 📄 RAG-Based Document Chatbot

+This is a Retrieval-Augmented Generation (RAG) based chatbot built using Streamlit, FAISS, HuggingFace Transformers, and Sentence Transformers.
+It allows you to upload a PDF, ask questions related to its content, and get answers generated using an LLM with context retrieved from the document.

 ---

-## Features
+## 🚀 Features

-- Upload and process a PDF document
+- Upload any PDF document
-- Extract and chunk the text for embedding
+- Extract and chunk text for embedding
 - Generate embeddings using Sentence Transformers
-- Store embeddings in a FAISS index for efficient retrieval
+- Store and retrieve relevant chunks using FAISS
-- Query the document and receive top-matching responses

----

-## Tech Stack

-- Python
-- Streamlit
-- PyMuPDF (fitz)
-- FAISS
-- Sentence Transformers
+- Generate detailed answers using FLAN-T5